xDanielML/rva/README-en.md

 ## Notes

 - This program uses [RVA found in BibleGateway](https://www.biblegateway.com/versions/Reina-Valera-Antigua-RVA-Biblia/#booklist), however, it is actually the Reina-Valera from 1909, which is only slightly updated.
 - The Spanish used in the RVA is about as dated as the English used in the KJV.
-You shouldn't expect to master Spanish with this, but it could certainly function as an interesting study tool.
+You shouldn't expect to master Spanish with this, but it would certainly serve as an interesting study tool.

 ## TODO